kangwooklee29/bookmark-tab/docs/privacy.md

 - Storage Data: We store information necessary for your preferences and extension settings in your device's local storage.
 - Alarms Data: We collect information on the alarms set by the extension, which remains on your device.
 - Geolocation Data: We collect information related to your geolocation to offer weather forecast information.
 While the initial calculation is done on your device, the information is transmitted to OpenWeatherMap API to provide the service.
+- Calendar Data: We collect information related to your Google Calendar events and reminders.
+This data is processed solely on your device.

 ## Methods of Local Data Collection
 - When you use the extension to add, modify, or delete bookmarks, this is done entirely on your device.